aws/sagemaker-hyperpod-cli/README.md

 pip install .
 ```

+4. HyperPod CLI currently only supports starting kubeflow/PyTorchJob.
+To start a job, you need to install Kubeflow Training Operator first.
+- You can either follow [kubeflow public doc](https://www.kubeflow.org/docs/components/training/installation/) to install it.
+- Or you can follow the Readme under helm_chart to install Kubeflow Training Operator.

-4. config.yaml and result folder already created locally.
+5. config.yaml and result folder already created locally.
 You can submit the jobs by running

 ```
 hyperpod start-job --config-file ./examples/basic-job-example-config.yaml
 ```

+## Contributing and building package

+See instructions in CONTRIBUTING.md